cuboulder-MSD/digColl_WinnipegJewishRenOralHist/README.md

 ## Language
 English
 ## Coverage
-Coverage is a controlled term from Getty Thesaurus of Geographic Names and states where the interview was conducted.
+Coverage is a controlled term from the Getty Thesaurus of Geographic Names and states where the interview was conducted.
 ## Rights
 This Item is protected by copyright and/or related rights.
 You are free to use this Item in any way that is permitted by the copyright and related rights legislation that applies to your use.
 For other uses you need to obtain permission from the rights-holder(s).
 URI: http://rightsstatements.org/vocab/InC/1.0/